microsoft/IPC/README.md

 # IPC

-IPC is a C++ library that provides inter-process communication using shared memory on Windows.
+IPC is a C++ library that provides inter-process communication using shared memory on Windows.<br/>
 A .NET wrapper is available which allows interaction with C++ as well.

+Integration with [Bond](https://github.com/Microsoft/bond) is coming soon.

 # Build